What is ETTAA?

-- Create a risk score that will help specialists determine which intervention (stenting or surgery) is best suited to a given patient and when this treatment should be offered.
+- Create a risk score that will help specialists determine which treatment pathway is best suited to a given patient and when this treatment should be offered.

 What will happen to me if I take part?

-If you agree to take part you will be observed from the time you agree to take part until the study concludes at the end of December 2019.
-No additional tests will be undertaken as part of the study, but you will be asked to complete Your treatment options will not be altered in any way by taking part in this study.
-Your doctor will decide on the best treatment for you.
+If you agree to take part you will be observed from the time you agree to take part until the study concludes at the end of June 2019.
+No additional tests will be undertaken as part of the study and your treatment options will not be altered in any way by taking part in this study.
+Your doctor, in discussion with you, will decide on the best treatment for you.
 Participation in the study does not restrict your ability to change from one treatment option to another.

 A more detailed explanation of what will take place is given below:

 Initial review: The first visit is a baseline visit and will take up to 1 hour.
 A member of the research team will explain the study and you will be given the opportunity to ask any questions you might have.
-If you are happy to take part then you will be asked to sign a consent form.
+If you are happy to take part then you will be asked to sign a Consent Form.
+If you wish to take the Consent Form home with you then you will need to sign it and return it to us by post.
 Following this you will be asked some information about your past medical history and you will complete baseline questionnaires.

-If you are having a procedure you will be followed up at 1, 3, 6, 12, 18, 24 months post-surgery and annually thereafter.
+If you are having a procedure such as stent grafting or surgery, you will be followed up at 1, 3, 6, 12, 18, 24 months post-surgery and annually thereafter.
 We will also collect data from your hospital records about your procedure and stay in hospital.

-If you are having medical therapy you will be followed up 3, 6, 12, 18, 24 months after entry to the study and annually thereafter.
+If you are being monitored prior to any surgery or over time, if you have decided not to have any treatment you will be followed up 3, 6, 12, 18, 24 months after entry to the study and annually thereafter.